1.1 In these conditions:

 16.4 If we close the account in full and make repayment to you in person or by post, then you will have no further right or interest in the account.

 16.5 We can close the account if the amount in it is below the minimum for that account.
 We will give you at least 60 days written notice before doing this.
 During this period, you can pay in more money to bring the balance up to the minimum.

 16.6 If you close your cash ISA during a tax year in which subscriptions have been made, you will not be able to invest in another cash ISA until the next tax year.
 Our cash ISAs are not flexible.

 16.7 We will notify you in writing if you fail to satisfy the provisions of the ISA Regulations thereby causing your cash ISA to become void.
 A cash ISA can only be made void on instruction from HM Revenue & Customs.
 Your cash ISA will be closed if it no longer satisfies the ISA Regulations and becomes void.

 17.1 You may transfer the balance of your account, in whole or in part to another in our range, subject to fulfilling the conditions of your existing account with regards to any notice or penalty due, and meeting the conditions of the new account.
 Interest is not credited to your account on transfer.
 Interest will next be credited as specified in the Key Product Features of the new account.
 The new product conditions will apply from the date the transfer is carried out.

 18.1 We may make charges for items relating to your account.
 Details about these charges can be found below.
-You can also find them on our website, by telephoning our customer services team, or by enquiring at our branch or one of our agencies.
+You can also find them on our website, by telephoning our customer services team, or by enquiring at one of our agencies.
 We will tell you about these charges before we provide the product or service.